LISAC: Learned Coded Waveform Design for ISAC with OFDM: The proposed LISAC framework

 \section{The proposed LISAC framework}

-As analyzed in Section \ref{sec:problem}, though \cite{isac_waveform_design} provides an insightful solution to the waveform design, i.e., $p_{k,m}$, using conventional optimization methods such as alternating direction method of multipliers (ADMM), the authors do not take the error correction ability of the optimized waveform into account.
-It is difficult to incorporate the BER performance into the conventional optimization frameworks; therefore, we employ a learning-based approach in this paper to overcome this difficulty.
+Although \cite{isac_waveform_design} provides an insightful solution to the waveform design problem, i.e., $p_{k,m}$, using conventional optimization methods, the authors do not take the error correction ability of the optimized waveform into account.
+It is difficult to incorporate the BER performance into the conventional optimization frameworks; therefore, we employ a learning-based approach to overcome this difficulty.
+The proposed LISAC system learns the OFDM pilots and the coded data symbols simultaneously for superior sensing and communication performances.